andrew153d/5G-IoT-Gateway/README.md

 * Currently bladeRF-cli does not work
   * Installing bladerf from source overwrites bladerf-cli with an incompatible version

-* Ubuntu ppa bladerf_lib.h is out of date not including bladerf_feature keeping gr-bladerf from compilng
+* Ubuntu ppa bladerf_lib.h is out of date not including bladerf_feature keeping gr-bladerf from compiling
   * Need to install correct version while also installing python module